Aerial view of Onondaga Lake.

 - Responsible entities: Investigations and long-term remedial actions at the subsites are performed and paid for by potentially responsible parties (PRPs), pursuant to enforcement agreements between the PRPs and New York State.
 Honeywell, which merged with Allied-Signal (previously Solvay Process Company, the party responsible for much of the pollution), plays an instrumental role in the remediation efforts.

-- Update on cleanup: Dredging of the contaminated lake bottom sediments is scheduled to begin in 2012.
+- Update on cleanup: Dredging of the contaminated lake bottom was completed in 2014.
 Cleanup projects at upland sites and in contaminated lake tributaries are in various stages of design, implementation or completion.
 Some project reports and fact sheets are available on DEC's Region 7 Environmental Remediation Project Information page.
 Detailed information is also available at the DEC Region 7 office in Syracuse, the Onondaga County Public Library at the Galleries, and other locations identified in the fact sheets.

 - Wastewater Pollution